dhidas/NSLS2ClusterTutorial/README.md

 Login to the system requires your BNL credentials (+DUO Federal)
 ```
 ssh -X ssh.nsls2.bnl.gov    # directs you to ssh1,2,3,4 gateways
-ssh -X pluto                # directs you to submit1,2
+ssh -X pluto.nsls2.bnl.gov                # directs you to submit1,2
 ```
 More detailed instructions can be found at https://www-dev.nsls2.bnl.gov/docs/remote/ssh.html (internal BNL)